casasprunes/codeparts/_posts/2020-03-15-github-actions-for-a-kotlin-project-with-kafka-and-gradle.markdown

 ---
 layout: post
-title:  "GitHub Actions for a Kotlin project with Kafka and Gradle"
+title:  "GitHub Actions for a Kotlin project with Kafka"
 date:   2020-03-15 19:40:00 +0100
-tags: Kotlin Kafka Gradle
+tags: DevOps
 excerpt: "We can easily set up a continuous integration workflow in GitHub Actions to build and test our Kotlin project with Gradle."
 author: "casasprunes"
 ---